- About Us

 - Early Childhood Program

 - SUPPORT US

 - CONTACT US

-Michael Levine is President of the board, chairs the Executive and Strategic Planning committees and serves as a member of the Marketing committee.
+A founding Board member, Michael has served the school since 2009.
+Michael was the first President of the Board, serving in that capacity from 2009 – 2012.
+During his tenure, he has also served on the Executive Committee (former chair), Marketing Committee (former chair and former member) and Strategic Planning Committee (former and current chair), lead the school’s search for it’s first full-time Administrator and provided IT support for all areas of the school.
 Founder and president of AppAbility, a software development consulting firm here in Chicago, Michael has over 20 years of experience in team leadership and strategic decision making.
 His son, Benjamin, attended City Garden and was a part of Urban Prairie’s inaugural 2009 class.

 Standing committees of the board include:

 - Strategic Planning: convened as task groups and chaired accordingly